 Häme TE-office operates at the address Kirkkokatu 12 from 9–16.00 https://toimistot.te-palvelut.fi/hame

-A municipal employment trial will start up in the Lahti region on the first of March 2021.
+A local government pilot on employment has started in the Lahti region on the first of March 2021.
 It will last until the end of June 2023.
-In addition to Lahti, the municipal employment trial in the region will include Asikkala, Hollola, Kärkölä and Orimattila.
-The trial will cover more than 11,000 customers in the Lahti region.
+In addition to Lahti, the local government pilot on employment will include Asikkala, Hollola, Kärkölä and Orimattila.
+The pilot will cover more than 11,000 customers in the Lahti region.

-Unemployed people and jobseekers in employment services, who are not entitled to an earnings-related unemployment allowance will be transferred to the municipal trials.
-In addition, the municipal trial includes all jobseekers under the age of 30, as well as all immigrants and foreigners who are either unemployed or in employment services at the employment and economic development offices/labour of the pilot municipalities.
+Unemployed people and jobseekers in employment services, who are not entitled to an earnings-related unemployment allowance will be transferred to the pilot.
+In addition, the local pilot includes all jobseekers under the age of 30, as well as all immigrants and foreign language speakers who are either unemployed or in employment pomoting services at the employment and economic development offices of the pilot municipalities.

-The Immigrants Networking Skills Centre project - OSKE in brief, offers help to people with an immigrant background in finding work and studying.
-OSKE offers, for example, job coaching, ability surveys, carries out skills identification and provides guidance for studies as well as helping them along a smooth path to working life.
+The Networking Skills Centre for Immigrants - OSKE in brief, offers help to people with an immigrant background in finding work and studying.
+OSKE offers, for example, job coaching, competence inventories, carries out recognition of qualifications and provides guidance for studies as well as helping clients along a smooth path to working life.
 You need a residence permit in order to receive the services offered by Lahti OSKE.
 The Lahti OSKE service point is open at Palvelutori in Trio from Monday to Thursday from 10 to 15.